 Children play and learn outdoors daily in one of the rich play spaces on the 17-acre property (named by the children):

-Children have free access all day to a fenced in outdoor classroom connected to the schoolhouse.
+Children have access all day to a fenced in outdoor classroom connected to the schoolhouse and the cabin.

-Children visit a large play area and pavilion every morning that includes several climbing structures, den-building areas, a mud kitchen, a stage, a ball field, and more.
+Children visit a large play area and pavilion that includes several climbing structures, den-building areas, a mud kitchen, a stage, a ball field, and more.

 An Obstacle Course